-Beginning in September of 2006, the state of Georgia requires candidates for educator certification to take the Georgia Assessments for the Certification of Educators® (GACE®) assessment.
-If you are a new candidate for educator certification, please visit the Georgia Professional Standards Commission website for further information.
+As of September 2006, the state of Georgia requires candidates for educator certification in most fields to take the Georgia Assessments for the Certification of Educators® (GACE®) Information about the assessments is on the ETS GACE website.

 Who Must Take the Tests?

 The GACE assessments are taken by individuals who are:

 - seeking admission to an educator preparation program

 - seeking educator certification in the State of Georgia

 - seeking to become highly qualified in a core academic subject

 You should refer to the Georgia Professional Standards Commission (GaPSC) website if you have questions about which tests you need for certification.

 The GACE assessments are administered in a computer-delivered format and are available at test centers in the state of Georgia, in additional states across the United States, and internationally.
 GACE assessments are offered during testing "windows" several times a year.
 See Registration Steps for testing requirements and information about how to register.

 Scores are automatically sent to the GaPSC, and you may choose up to three additional score recipients as part of your test fee.
 See Sending Your GACE Scores for more information and a list of program provider codes.